gajus/planton/README.md

 Produced when Planton is initiated with non-unique task names.

+Additional error properties:

-`duplicateTaskName` error property describes the offending task name.
+* `duplicateTaskName` describes the offending task name.

 #### `InvalidTaskConfigurationNameError`

 Produced when Planton is initiated with invalid configuration, e.g. `concurrency` value less than 1.

+Additional error properties:

+* `taskName`

 #### `UnexpectedTaskInstructionsError`

 Produced when task scheduler produces a result that is not an array or members of array are not strings.

+Additional error properties:

+* `taskName`
-`unexpectedTaskInstructions` error property describes the offending instructions.
+* `unexpectedTaskInstructions` describes the offending instructions.

 Tip: [Inspect logs](#inspecting-logs) for additional details.